nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

 It is, however, rather more difficult to write and maintain.
 In contrast, unit tests let you test the details at very impressive speeds.

-Unit testing the `.config()` blocks in your Angular app seemed a daunting task at first.
+Unit testing the `.config()` blocks in your Angular app seems a daunting task at first.
 You can't easily access the providers (tests run after the config phase is over) and there is usually a lot of stuff that gets bootstrapped along even for the tiniest of tests.

 There is however a rather painless way of testing at least the routing of your app, which is usually where a lot of the important logic happens.
+In this post, we'll be looking into how you might do unit-testing if you're using [ui-router](https://github.com/angular-ui/ui-router).
+Your experience may vary with other libraries.

 ### Separate routing from the rest of your configuration